 - In your HubSpot account, navigate to Marketing > Email.

-- In the lower left, click the More tools dropdown menu and select Manage whitelisting.
+- In the lower left, below the email status sidebar menu, click the Email list tools dropdown menu and select Manage allowlisting.

 - In the dialog box, click Copy to clipboard.
 This copies all the IP addresses used by HubSpot for marketing emails and internal email notifications.
-These IP addresses can include single IP addresses (e.g., 188.8.131.52) and ranges of IP addresses (e.g. 184.108.40.206/27).
-Ensure that the full list of sending IP addresses, both single addresses and ranges of addresses, is passed on to your IT/Email team to whitelist.
+These IP addresses can include single IP addresses (e.g., 18.104.22.168) and ranges of IP addresses (e.g. 22.214.171.124/27).
+Ensure that you provide the full list of sending IP addresses to your IT/email team, including the single addresses and the ranges of addresses.

 Please note: accounts with transactional email or a dedicated IP address will see their dedicated IP address documented here.
 All of these IP addresses will be copied when you click Copy to clipboard.

-To whitelist by email sending domain instead of IP address, add shared.hubspot.com and hubspotemail.net to your network-level whitelist.
+To add email sending domains to an allowlist instead of IP addresses, add shared.hubspot.com and hubspotemail.net to your network-level allowlist.

 Learn more about how to keep your contact lists up to date to improve email deliverability.